 If you were a full-year resident of one of the reciprocal states and your income from Indiana was from wages, salaries, tips and commissions, you should file Form IT-40RNR, Reciprocal Nonresident Income Tax Return.
 If you were a resident of one of the reciprocal states and had other types of income from Indiana, or were a part-year Indiana resident, you will need to file Form IT-40PNR.

 Group C - Reverse Credit (Credit taken on nonresident return)

-If you were an Indiana resident during 2015 and had income from one of the states in Group C, you must pay Indiana tax on all of your income.
+If you were an Indiana resident during the taxable year and had income from one of the states in Group C, you must pay Indiana tax on all of your income.
 You will also need to file a nonresident return with the other state and claim a credit on their tax return for the Indiana tax paid.

 Group D - No State Income Tax (No credit allowed)

-If you were an Indiana resident during 2015 and had income from one of the states in Group D, you are not allowed to claim this credit.
+If you were an Indiana resident during the taxable year and had income from one of the states in Group D, you are not allowed to claim this credit.
 These states do not have an income tax.
 You must file an Indiana resident return and pay Indiana tax on all your income.

 For additional information pertaining to Credit for Taxes Paid to Another State, please see Page 40 Indiana IT-40 Booklet.